 Using these criteria, we’ve narrowed it down to these heaters, which I believe are currently the best heaters on the market.

-Best Space Heater for the Nursery 2018
+Best Fan-Based Space Heater

 Vornadobaby Tempa Nursery Heater

 There are so many space heaters on the market, so what better one to buy for your baby’s nursery than one that was created exactly for that purpose?
 The Vornadobaby Tempa Nursery Heater sounds like a great idea to me!

 Made for Parents and Kids– The biggest advantage of this safe heater is that it was created especially for use around little ones and even pets.
 This is evident in the safety features, which are amazing!

 - No dangling cords, thanks to the hidden and covered cord storage compartment